 - 1/4 cup coconut oil (or more if needed)

 - Preheat oven to 425′.
 Line a baking sheet with parchment paper.
-Heat coconut oil in microwave or on your stovetop.
+Heat coconut oil in the microwave or on your stovetop.

 - Slice plantains in 1/2″ pieces.
-Cover each plantain slice in the melted oil and place on lined baking sheet in a single layer.
+Cover each plantain slice in the melted oil and place on a lined baking sheet in a single layer.
 You can do this with a fork or a spoon if you want to keep your fingers clean.

 - Bake for about 15 minutes in the preheated oven, or until plantain pieces are browned and soft.
 You will need to rotate them at least once during baking to cook evenly.